Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Some starring requirement are RNG.
 Most notable are Promoted Pawns spawn, Logger random event and Anomaly Weather node.
 - [Here's the wiki table of all starring requirements and their respective rewards](https://azurlane.koumakan.jp/Operation_Siren_Exploration)
 - Starring conditions always relates to random events generated on entry and not on Promoted Pawns/boss kills.
+- **Bug workaround for "Take control of 1 region" star requirement"**:
+   - Requirements: One uncompleted Fractured or Abyssal node.
+(Those are the treasure chests and red boss icons on the map.)
+   - Step 1: Enter the safe zone map you already completed, the one whose "complete this map" star is missing.
+Clear it again.
+(The second time around, it will be quite easy cause there will be only two enemies and no hazards.)
+Make sure TB tells you not to forget to pick up your loot.
+   - Step 2: Go directly to the Fractured or Abyssal map.
+Do not pass GO.
+Do not collect 200 dollars.
+Most importantly, do not return to port to heal or dillydally first.
+Go directly there.
+Then, of course, clear the Fractured or Abyssal map.
+   - Step 3: When you leave the completed fractured map, leave through the teleporter that you get upon successful clear.
+Do not push "exit" in the lower right.
+Use the teleporter.
+   - Step 4: It will dump you back out in the bugged map you came from, but this time there will be a spoils of war box in the middle of it.
+Collect it, and it will award you the completion star you never got.

+## List of random event:

 ### Random event that happen on entry:
 #### Anomaly weather zone: